simpleinjector/Documentation/source/lifetimes.rst

     **Note**: It is recommended that registrations for your application components are made using the former Auto-Wiring overload, while registrations of components that are out of your control (e.g. framework or third-party components) are made using the latter delegate overload.
 This typically results in the most maintainable `Composition Root <https://mng.bz/K1qZ>`_.

 Simple Injector considers Transient registrations to be *lasting for only a short time; temporary*, i.e. short lived and not reused.
-For that reason, Simple Injector prevents the injection of Transient components into Scoped and Singleton consumers as they are expected to be longer lived, which would otherwise result in :doc:`Lifestyle Mismatches <LifestyleMismatches>`.
+For that reason, Simple Injector prevents the injection of Transient components into Singleton consumers as they are expected to be longer lived, which would otherwise result in :doc:`Lifestyle Mismatches <LifestyleMismatches>`.

 .. container:: Note